signalogic/SigSRF_SDK/mediaTest_readme.md

 1Q 2021 - encapsulated stream support, tested with OpenLI pcaps containing DER encoded HI3 intercept streams, per ETSI LI and ASN.1 standards

 1Q 2021 - real-time ASR option added to mediaMin command line.
 Kaldi ASR works on stream group outputs, after RTP decoding, stream merging and other signal processing.
-All codecs supported
+All codecs supported (narrowband codecs are up-sampled prior to ASR)

 1Q 2021 - sdp file option added to mediaMin command line.
 SDP info can be used to override mediaMin auto-detection or in application-specific cases